novalegra/diabetes-risk-analysis/README.md

 2. In a terminal, navigate to the directory where the environment.yml is located (likely the diabetes-risk-analysis folder).
-3. Run `conda env create`; this will download all of the package dependencies and install them in a virtual environment named tda-dev.
+3. Run `conda env create`; this will download all of the package dependencies and install them in a virtual environment named risk-analysis.
 PLEASE NOTE: this may take up to 30 minutes to complete.

 ### To use the Virtual Environment
-In Bash run `source activate tda-dev`, or in the Anaconda Prompt run `conda activate tda-dev` to start the environment.
+In Bash run `source activate risk-analysis`, or in the Anaconda Prompt run `conda activate risk-analysis` to start the environment.

 Run `deactivate` to stop the environment.